allyssonallan/EvoGen_course/Files/install.md

 More information on this project can be found [here](http://www.1000genomes.org/).
 This dataset comprises 33 individuals of European descent.

- - Genotype likelihoods from inbred samples will be generated on-the-run.
+ - Genotype likelihoods from inbred samples (optional) will be generated on-the-run.

  - Genetic data for demographic and selection inferences are provided in the [Data](https://github.com/mfumagalli/EvoGen_course/tree/master/Data) folder.

 All these files can be downloaded [here](http://palin.popgen.dk/mfumagalli/Workshop/ANU/web/input.tar.gz).
-User is `student` and password is `ANU`.
+User is `student` and password is `ANU2014`.

 Untar these files by typing:
 ```